 What does the admission price include?

-If you would like to arrive early (the night before your ticket starts), you may purchase extra night’s camping for $15 (cash or check at the gate, no plastic).
-Many full-pass attendees arrive Wednesday evening in order to get their tent sites set up and be rested for Thursday morning.
+If you would like to arrive early (the night before your ticket starts), you may purchase night-before camping for $20 either in advance via the PayPal shopping cart or by cash or check (no plastic) at the gate.
+Many full-pass attendees arrive Wednesday evening in order to get their tent sites set up and be rested and ready for Thursday morning.
 Campers who come for one or two days also like to come the night before, so they have a head start for the next day and can sign up for their classes (see next question).

 Please remember that you cannot be at the event on days for which you have not purchased a pass, even if you are not attending classes.

 Parking is on the premises at our new location in Leicester.
 In order to minimize environmental damage and to encourage carpooling, we have a parking fee this year.
 It is a one-time fee for a parking pass for the entire event (not per day).

 $15 per car for one person in the vehicle. $10 per vehicle for two people. $5 for three people.
 And parking is FREE if the vehicle contains four or more people.
 See carpooling option in next section.

 We have set up a special car-pool system at this dedicated link designed exclusively for Firefly attendees: https://www.groupcarpool.com/t/atm2y0